Luizzmy/PositiveHabits/README.md

 - mysql2 0.5

 ### Database creation
-- For creating the database you may run the command in your terminal `rails db:migrate`
+- For creating the database you may run the command in your terminal in the root of the project `rails db:migrate`

 ### Database initialization
 - For intializing the database server you may run `sudo service mysql start`

+### Server
+- For running in your local server you may run the command in your terminal `rails server`